wp-plugins/akw-store-locator/readme.txt

 3. Activate the plugin through the 'Plugins' menu in WordPress.
 4. (Optional) Add the Google API key to the 'storeLocatorConfig.php' page and set the 'USE_GOOGLE_KEY' to 'true'.
 5. Add the short-code [akwstorelocator] to the page that you want to display the store locator.
-6. Change the short-code to [akwstorelocator maplabel="Postal/Zip, City/Province/State or Full Address" mapbutton="Search Sores"] for custom label and button names.
+6. Change the short-code to [akwstorelocator maplabel="Postal/Zip, City/Province/State or Full Address" storelable=“Store Name(Optional)” mapbutton="Search Sores"] for custom label and button names.
 7. Plugin is ready for use!

 == Frequently Asked Questions ==